 How to dine out on a budget?

 We also choose to limit our meals out for health reasons.
-Dining out makes it difficult for us to stick to a healthy diet especially since we subscribe to the “Treat Yourself” philosophy when eating out.
+Dining out makes it difficult for us to stick to a healthy diet especially since we subscribe to the “Treat Yourself” philosophy.

 Finding Cheap & Cheerful Places to Eat